ivx/time_frame/README.md

 ```

 These are the most common functionalities of the `TimeFrame` class, but there is quite more to discover.
-If you have an array of time ranges, you can compute their union and pairwise intersection using `TimeFrame.union` and `TimeFrame.intersection`.
-For two sorted arrays of time ranges, you can traverse all overlaps of time ranges in the first array with time ranges in the second array in **linear time** using `TimeFrame.each_overlap`.
+If you have an array of time frames, you can compute their union and pairwise intersection using `TimeFrame.union` and `TimeFrame.intersection`.
+For two sorted arrays of time frames, you can traverse all overlaps of time frames in the first array with time frames in the second array in **linear time** using `TimeFrame.each_overlap`.

 ```ruby